opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/http_function/springbootrest.rst

 What directories can my code access?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 According to the commands in the bootstrap file above, it can be seen that the uploaded code package is finally stored in the function instance (referring to the environment/computing resources where the function runs, which can be understood as a container) ``/opt/function/code/`` path.
 However, this directory can only be read, not written.

-If you want to write some data to the instance during code execution, print logs locally, or the dependencies you se are written to the directory where the jar is located by default, please write to the ``/tmp`` directory.
+If you want to write some data to the instance during code execution, write to the ``/tmp`` directory.

 How are my logs collected and how should I output them?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If there is no request for a period of time, the function instance will be destroyed, and the data written to the local log will be destroyed at the same time.
 The current user cannot view the local log of the function while the function is running, so it is recommended not to write the log only to the local.

 It is recommended to output the generated log to the console, such as configuring the ``log4j`` output target to ``System.out``, or directly using the print function to print the log.

 The logs output to the console will be collected by the function system.
 If the user activates the LTS service, the logs will be put into LTS for more real-time log analysis.

-Commissioning suggestion: It is recommended to enable :otc_fg_umn:`LTS logs <configuring_functions/configuring_a_log_group_and_log_stream.html#functiongraph-01-1841>` during commissioning and click Go to LTS for log analysis to observe and analyze the real-time logs.
+It is recommended to enable :otc_fg_umn:`LTS logs <configuring_functions/configuring_a_log_group_and_log_stream.html#functiongraph-01-1841>` during commissioning and click Go to LTS for log analysis to observe and analyze the real-time logs.

 As all FunctionGraph instances write to the same log, it can be difficult to distinguish logs of different requests.
 Writing to ``stdout`` or ``stderr`` will need to log the requestId of the request obtained from the incoming request header ``x-cff-request-id``.
 (see :otc_fg_umn:`Common Function Request Headers <building_functions/creating_a_function_from_scratch/creating_an_http_function.html#common-function-request-headers>`)

 Using a logging framework the user is responible for adding the request id to the log output.

 This can be achieved by using MDC (Mapped Diagnostic Context).

 The provided example ``OTCRequestContextLoggingFilter.java`` uses SpringBoot ``@Component`` annotation and request/reponse filtering to add header values to the MDC.

 .. literalinclude:: /../../samples-doc/doc-sample-springboot-2.x-rest/src/main/java/com/opentelekomcloud/samples/springboot/components/OTCRequestContextLoggingFilter.java
         :language: java